-At Godalming Junior School, there will be a consistency of approach to children's learning, which shows continuity, progression and breadth.
+At Godalming Junior School, there will be a consistency of approach to children's learning, which shows continuity, clear progression and breadth.
 Teaching techniques and organisational strategies will strive to be of the highest quality.
 Expectations of ourselves, the children and everyone else connected to the school will be high which will ensure continuous challenge and success for all.
-We aim to teach and develop skills that are applicable in modern life and a solid basis for future developments in their learning and in society which also includes adopting and teaching the children about our school values.
+We aim to teach and develop skills that are applicable in modern life and a solid basis for future developments in their learning and in society, which also includes adopting and teaching the children about our school values.

-This policy is underpinned by the schools commitment to the UN Convention on the Rights of the Child and the articles within with particular regard to Article 28 - Every child has the right to an education.
+This policy is underpinned by the schools commitment to the UN Convention on the Rights of the Child and the articles within with particular regard to: Article 28 - Every child has the right to an education.

-The policy also takes into the account the importance of mental health and wellbeing and that fact that this is woven through the school through either its ethos of Love, Live and Learn, our bespoke and distinctive PSHE curriculum and our strong and relentless focus on our 12 core values.
+The policy also takes into the account the importance of mental health and wellbeing.
+This is woven through the school through either its motto of Love, Live and Learn, our bespoke and distinctive PSHE curriculum, which was integral to the school becoming a gold standard Healthy School, and our strong and relentless focus on our 12 core values.
+This includes the MHW of our staff to ensure practices are ambitious, supportive, manageable and sustainable.